ziman/pictionary/README.md

 * When the drawing player leaves, the game goes limbo.
 * when players leave, the amount of correct guesses for the round to end isn't correct.
 * in some rare occasions the startTimer() function gets called twice.
-* when a drawer reaches the edge of the canvas, the drawing doesn't stop.
-Resulting in straight lines to where the mouse enters the canvas again.
 * Sometimes one correct guess amounts for ALL correct guesses at once - unsure how why or when.